aimms/documentation/webui/custom-layouts.rst

 As long as the sum of the values used to divide the rows does not exceed the browser viewport, no scrollbar will appear.
 To introduce a vertical scrollbar the sum needs to exceed the browser viewport height.

-If you want to introduce a vertical scrollbar you can use the below snippet.
+So, assuming again that the viewport height is 1000px, if you want to introduce a vertical scrollbar you can use a code snippet such as the following:

 .. code::